ahmadalfy/frontend-notes/css/multi-directional-layouts.md

 Thanks to PostCSS, we can start using all this magic today!
 Jonathan Neal wrote this [lovely PostCSS plugin](https://github.com/jonathantneal/postcss-logical-properties) that enables us to write the new properties / values and transform it to something the browsers can understand.
 The plugin works on a three different stages:

-1. Convert the new syntax to what the browsers can understand and uses the `:dir` pesudo-class to create different output to `ltr` and `rtl`.
+1. Convert the new syntax to what the browsers can understand and uses the `:dir` pseudo-class to create different output to `ltr` and `rtl`.

 2. Uses the `:dir` pseudo-class [PostCSS plugin](https://github.com/jonathantneal/postcss-dir-pseudo-class) to transform it to attribute selector like the following: